 - The Mississippi Judicial Advisory Study Committee is a statutory body that meets quarterly.
-It makes policy recommendations to promote the administration of justice and the operation of the courts to both the Supreme Court and the Mississippi Legislature.
-In 2007, the committee approved resolutions supporting the increased funding of support staff and office allowances for the trial judges and legislation that would enable counties to establish an Office of Public Guardian. - The State Drug Court Advisory Committee oversees the development and operation of Mississippi's drug courts.
-In 2007, the number of drug court participants grew approximately 28%.
+It makes policy recommendations to promote the administration of justice and the operation of the courts to both the Supreme Court and the Mississippi Legislature. - The State Drug Court Advisory Committee oversees the development and operation of Mississippi's drug courts.
+In 2009, the number of drug court participants grew approximately 25%.
 The AOC also released the Drug Court Case Management system (DCCM) to all operational drug court programs.
 The DCCM is a state of the art case management system that allows drug courts to track individuals from the initial screening process to completion of the program.
-The DCCM will allow for uniform data collection statewide thus allowing state and local evaluators quick and easy access for data analysis. - The Commission on Children's Justice is charged with improving child welfare.
-In 2007, the commission set out to accomplish the following objectives: (1) improving as well as expediting the Termination of Parental Rights (TPR) process in order to comply with the requirements of the Court Improvement Progam grant; (2) the securing of additional federal grant funds; (3) utilizing funding to implement agency cross-training to improve quality of the overall youth court process; (4) providing a resource which clarifies and creates new Uniform Youth Court Rules for the state of Mississippi; (5) expansion of MYCIDS (Mississippi Youth Court Information Delivery System) into twenty-one (21) counties; (6) building a strong collaboration with MDHS in the development of a Permanency Module in addition to completing the implementation into MYCIDS software; (7) planning the development and implementation of statewide cross-training of MDHS social workers, youth court counselors and other youth court related staff; and (8) implementing a collaboration with Tribal Courts including the review of Tribal Codes.
+The DCCM will allow for uniform data collection statewide thus allowing state and local evaluators quick and easy access for data analysis. - The Administrative Office of Courts' Court Improvement Program Workgroup was established in 2007 as a collaborative effort with the Department of Human Services-Division of Family and Children's Services to provide judicial and child protection as well as cross-training for government entities, or individuals involved in providing services to children, youth and families.